PetarBarakov/CW2_EmbedTech/README.md

   In total there are 5 mutexes to protect the different variables.
 The last mutex (not previously mentioned) is used to protect the sending of CAN messages.

-  Atomic accessing of variables is also used throughout the code for synchronization purposes.
+  Atomic accessing of variables are also used throughout the code for synchronization purposes.

+  It should be noted that the the evey message is saved in a queue before it is transmitted and after it is received.
+These queues are called **msgInQ** and **msgOutQ** are used as they allow for the faster completion of the interupts and ensure that no data is lost between transmission and when it is decoded.

 ## Inter-Task Blocking Dependencies
 ![Screenshot](Dependencies.svg)